Definitions

 Definition: binding an interface

-definition use the type from the their given lambda definition: i.e single { T }
+A single or a factory definition use the type from the their given lambda definition: i.e single { T }

 The matched type of the definition is the only matched type from this expression.